-In the Virtual Machine Management menu, which is accessed by right-clicking on a virtual machine object in the Group Contents pane of IBM Director Console.
+In the Virtual Machine Management menu, which is accessed by right-clicking a virtual machine object in the Group Contents pane of IBM Director Console.
 The task is run when you select Virtual Machine Management → Create Single Migrate Task.
-The "Migrate Single Virtual Machine Tasks" window opens.
-For more information, see "Migrating a single virtual machine" on page 50.
+The Migrate Single Virtual Machine Tasks window opens.